Azarath7/Vocard-docker/README.md

 ## Troubleshooting:

-### Vocard no connection to node:
+### Vocard can't connect to the node:

 Note: Sometimes, the Vocard container might start before its dependencies (like Lavalink).
-If this occurs, manually restart the Vocard container - it should solve the issue
+If this occurs, manually restart the Vocard container - it should solve the issue.

 `docker-compose restart vocard`